Syngman Rhee Line: Resolution

 Solving the issue of the Syngman Rhee Line required many years.
-Obstacles to its settlement included the fact that there were no formal diplomatic relations between Japan and South Korea at the time, that normalization talks were complicated by various compensation claims, and the refusal of the United States to intervene on the issue, regarding it as bilateral.
+Obstacles to its settlement included the fact that there were no formal diplomatic relations between Japan and South Korea at the time, that normalization talks were complicated by various compensation claims, and the refusal of the United States to intervene in the issue, regarding it as bilateral.
 The conflict also became an issue of nationalism for Japan and South Korea so that, in the course of their negotiations during the postwar years, any semblance of compromise or concession amounted to treason in both countries.
 The process took 14 years, five Japanese Prime Ministers, and three South Korean Presidents.

-The negotiations improved dramatically after Park Chung Hee (1961-1979) seized power in South Korea.
+The negotiations improved dramatically after Park Chung Hee (1961–1979) seized power in South Korea.
 At this point, the territorial dispute was no longer a primary issue due to an increasing pressure to improve bilateral relations, shifting the focus from the "peace line" to the diplomatic and economic affairs such as the fishery negotiations.

-According to the demand of the South Korea Government, Japanese Government released 472 Korean criminals in Japan who had been imprisoned as a serious criminal or a habitual criminal and granted them the special permission of residence in exchange for the restoration of Japanese detainees.
-Korea refused an enforced repatriation to Korea of illegal immigrants, serious criminals and political offenses.
+According to the demand of the South Korean government, Japanese government released 472 ethnic Korean criminals in Japan who had been imprisoned as a serious criminal or a habitual criminal and granted them the special permission of residence in exchange for the restoration of Japanese detainees.
+South Korea refused an enforced repatriation to South Korea of illegal immigrants, serious criminals and political offenses.